-To evaluate our proposed protocol, we made a LAN with a full-duplex switched Ethernet and end-nodes, by using desktop computer with AMD-K7(tm) Processor 700MHz and several embedded Ethernet development boards which is produced by YDK Technologies Inc. that provides a hardware platform based on Altera[®] ACEXTM devices (see Fig. 5).
-We use a 5-ports Ethernet switch with full-duplex links at 100Mbps.
-Both fixed and variable sized data packets were used.
-The size of data packet is from 64 bytes to 1538 bytes.
-There are no modifications in the Ethernet hardware on the NIC.
+In order to evaluate our work, we made a LAN with a full-duplex switched Ethernet and end-nodes, by using desktop computer with AMD-K7(tm) Processor 700MHz and several embedded Ethernet development boards which is produced by YDK Technologies Inc. that provides a hardware platform based on Altera® ACEXTM devices (see Fig. 4).

-Fig. 5 LAN with full-duplex switched Ethernet
+Fig. 4.
+LAN with full-duplex switched Ethernet